pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ## PAGE purify ds-DNA adapter ligation

-The dsDNA adapter firstly can form dimers and then the ssDNA adapters once denatured can prime the final PCR if not removed and result in spurious adapter dimers dominating the final library.
+The dsDNA adapter can form dimers and; subsequently, the ssDNA adapters once denatured can prime the final PCR if not removed, which results in spurious adapter dimers dominating the final library.
 Using an adapter without the 5'phosphate may reduce dimer formation; however, this may also impact ligation efficiency for the desired insert.

-Samples are not yet indexed therefore preferably leave spaces between samples, and run sample groups of different gels (ie only replicates on the same gel).
+Samples are not yet indexed therefore preferably leave spaces between samples, and run sample groups on different gels (i.e. only replicates on the same gel).

 ### 12 % native PAGE (0.5x TBE)
 - 1.5ml spacers (or 1.0mm and will have leftovers), 2 gels